-- Index vectors in Pandas are not supported in Azure ML.
-All input data frames in the Python function always have a 64-bit numerical index from 0 to the number of rows minus 1.
+*All input data frames in the Python function always have a 64-bit numerical index from 0 to the number of rows minus 1

 Importing existing Python script modules

-A common use-case for many data scientists is to incorporate existing Python scripts into Azure ML experiments.
-Instead of requiring that all code be concatenated and pasted into a single script box, the Execute Python Script module accepts a zip file that contains Python modules at the third input port.
+A common use-case is to incorporate existing Python scripts into Studio (classic) experiments.
+The Execute Python Script module accepts a zip file containing Python modules at the third input port.
 The file is unzipped by the execution framework at runtime and the contents are added to the library path of the Python interpreter.
 The

 azureml_main entry point function can then import these modules directly.